byu-vv-lab/GMC/trunk/README.txt

 not already.

 4. From within Eclipse, select New Project...from SVN.
 The archive is svn://vsl.cis.udel.edu/gmc.
-After entering that, open it up and select the "trunk".
-(It is simplest to just check out the trunk for the Eclipse project.)
+After entering that, open it up (i.e., "Browse" the repository) and select the "trunk".
+You want to check out the trunk only---not the entire repository.

 5. Check out the trunk, and create the project using the New Java Project Wizard as usual, naming it "GMC".
 The .project, .classpath,